This group includes workers who provide public safety.

 Overall employment in protective service occupations is projected to grow 2 percent over the next ten years, slower than the average; though slow, the increase is expected to result in about 72,600 new jobs over the decade.
 In addition to new jobs from growth, opportunities arise from the need to replace workers who leave their occupations permanently.
 About 421,500 openings each year, on average, are projected to come from growth and replacement needs.

 Protective service occupations have a median annual wage of $46,590, which is slightly higher than the median annual wage for all occupations of $45,760.

 Correctional officers are responsible for overseeing individuals who have been arrested and are awaiting trial or who have been sentenced to serve time in jail or prison.
 Bailiffs are law enforcement officers who maintain safety and order in courtrooms.

-Firefighters control and put out fires and respond to emergencies where life, property, or the environment is at risk.
+Firefighters control and put out fires and respond to emergencies involving life, property, or the environment.

 Private detectives and investigators search for information about legal, financial, and personal matters.
 They offer many services, such as verifying people’s backgrounds and statements, finding missing persons, and investigating computer crimes.

-Security guards and gaming surveillance officers patrol and protect property against theft, vandalism, and other illegal activity.
+Security guards and gambling surveillance officers protect property against theft, vandalism, and other illegal activity.

 Animal Control Workers handle animals to investigate possible mistreatment and control abandoned, dangerous, or unattended animals.

-Crossing Guards guide or control vehicular or pedestrian traffic at places such as streets, schools, railroad crossings, or construction sites.
+Crossing guards and flaggers guide or control vehicular or pedestrian traffic at places such as streets, schools, railroad crossings, or construction sites.

 First-Line Supervisors of Correctional Officers directly supervise and coordinate activities of correctional officers and jailers.